Juvederm Injections NYC

 Is Juvederm hyaluronic acid?

 Juvederm is a hyaluronic acid filler, meaning that hyaluronic acid is the key ingredient.
-Hyaluronic acid is naturally occurring in the body, primarily in the joints and skin.
+Hyaluronic acid naturally occurs in the body, primarily in the joints and skin.
 When injected into the treatment area, hyaluronic acid fillers, such as Juvederm, help to boost collagen production and attract moisture to the treatment area, hydrating the skin.
-The results from Juvederm are some of the longest lasting for fillers available, because even after the hyaluronic acid is absorbed by the body, collagen production triggered by the filler continues, promoting smoother, more youthful skin.
+The results from Juvederm are some of the longest-lasting fillers available because even after the hyaluronic acid is absorbed by the body, collagen production triggered by the filler continues, promoting smoother, more youthful skin.

 Is Juvederm FDA approved?

 Yes!
-The Juvederm collection is approved as an anti-aging treatment in a variety of treatment areas.
-Juvederm XC was first approved in 2010 and since then, many other types of Juvederm filler have been approved.
-Juvederm Volbella is FDA approved to treat hollows under the eyes, Juvederm Vollure is FDA approved to erase fine lines and wrinkles on the face, Juvederm Ultra XC is approved for lip augmentation, and Juvederm Voluma has been FDA approved to treat volume-loss in the midface.
-The newest Juvederm to be approved is Juvederm Voluma XC, which was FDA approved in early August of 2022 for jawline enhancement.
+The Juvederm collection is approved as an anti-aging treatment in various treatment areas.
+Juvederm XC was first approved in 2010, and since then, many other types of Juvederm filler have been approved.
+Juvederm Volbella is FDA-approved to treat hollows under the eyes, Juvederm Vollure is FDA-approved to erase fine lines and wrinkles on the face, Juvederm Ultra XC is approved for lip augmentation, and Juvederm Voluma has been FDA-approved to treat volume-loss in the midface.
+The newest Juvederm to be approved is Juvederm Voluma XC, which was FDA-approved in early August of 2022 for jawline enhancement.

 Why choose Juvederm dermal fillers?

-Many medspas and clinics do cosmetic injections of Botox and Juvederm, and other cosmetic procedures such as lasers and CoolSculpting.
-It is very important to research the experience and credentials of the person injecting your cosmetic fillers.
+Many medspas and clinics do cosmetic injections of Botox and Juvederm and other cosmetic procedures such as lasers and CoolSculpting.
+It is essential to research the experience and credentials of the person injecting your cosmetic fillers.
 Clinics and spas generally do not have physicians performing these cosmetic procedures.
 While they are generally cheaper, the injector may be less experienced and not understand the anatomy of the area injected.
 Also, there is a greater risk of counterfeit injectables at some clinics.
-For the best cosmetic results and safety, always do you research and make sure you are being treated by an expert.
+For the best cosmetic results and safety, always do your research and make sure an expert is treating you.

-Dr. Green reverses a great deal of dermal fillers from patients, especially patients who were injected improperly in the tear trough, and dissolves these fillers with Hyaluronidase.
+Dr. Green reverses many dermal fillers from patients, especially those patients who were injected improperly in the tear trough and dissolves these fillers with Hyaluronidase.

 Why choose Dr. Green in New York City for your Juvederm injections?

-Dr. Michele Green is an artist and has over 25 years of experience with cosmetic injectables.
-Dr. Green was one of the first dermatologists in Manhattan’s Upper East Side to inject Botox and Juvederm for cosmetic indications and have treated thousands of cosmetic patients.
-Dr. Green’s “less is more” philosophy, creates a natural look for your cosmetic injections, leaving you refreshed with a younger looking appearance.
+Dr. Michele Green is an artist with over 25 years of experience with cosmetic injectables.
+Dr. Green was one of the first dermatologists in Manhattan’s Upper East Side to inject Botox and Juvederm for cosmetic indications and has treated thousands of cosmetic patients.
+Dr. Green’s “less is more” philosophy creates a natural look for your cosmetic injections, leaving you refreshed with a younger-looking appearance.

 Am I a candidate for Juvederm dermal fillers?

-Juvederm is an ideal filling agent for those with moderate wrinkles in the cheeks and also for those people with moderately severe nasolabial folds (smile lines).
-Juvederm can also be used to help define the lips and make them appear fuller.
-In addition to this, Juvederm can be used to help minimize the appearance of some forms of facial scarring.
+Juvederm is an ideal filling agent for those with moderate wrinkles in the cheeks and those with moderately severe nasolabial folds (smile lines).
+Juvederm can also help define the lips and make them appear fuller.
+In addition, Juvederm can be used to help minimize the appearance of some forms of facial scarring.

-Those who have allergies or existing skin conditions should discuss these issues with their dermatologist prior to treatment.
-In addition to this women who are pregnant or are currently breast-feeding are advised to avoid Juvederm treatment.
+Those with allergies or existing skin conditions should discuss these issues with their dermatologist before treatment.
+In addition to this, women who are pregnant or are currently breastfeeding are advised to avoid Juvederm treatment.

 Can I combine Juvederm with other cosmetic procedures?

-Certain treatments such as Botox work well in combination with Juvederm as these two treatments are complementary and work on different areas of the face.
-If you are considering undergoing other skin treatments at the same time such as Fraxel laser resurfacing treatment, then one can have Fraxel laser first, followed by dermal filler injections, to further compliment the laser rejuvenating treatment.
+Specific treatments, such as Botox, work well in combination with Juvederm, as these two treatments are complementary and work on different areas of the face.
+If you are considering undergoing other skin treatments simultaneously, such as Fraxel laser resurfacing treatment, then you can have Fraxel laser first, followed by dermal filler injections, to compliment the laser rejuvenating treatment further.
 Many patients combine Juvederm with Microneedling, chemical peels, V-Beam laser, IPL, BBL, and Thermage.

 What should I expect during treatment?

-Numbing medication will typically be used to help improve your comfort during the Juvederm procedure.
-There may be some mild discomfort that is associated with needles and being injected, and there may be a mild to moderate amount of stinging post-injection.
-After the Juvederm treatment a patient should expect to feel some minor soreness, tenderness, redness, or swelling that will last a few days.
+Numbing medication will typically help improve your comfort during the Juvederm procedure.
+There may be some mild discomfort associated with needles and being injected, and there may be a mild to moderate amount of stinging post-injection.
+After the Juvederm treatment, a patient should expect to feel some minor soreness, tenderness, redness, or swelling lasting a few days.

 How soon until I see the results of Juvederm injections?

-With filler treatments such as Juvederm there can be some minor swelling and bruising, however results can be seen almost immediately.
-After two weeks, all of the swelling should be resolved and the full cosmetic results of the treatment will be revealed.
+With filler treatments such as Juvederm, there can be some minor swelling and bruising.
+However, results can be seen almost immediately.
+After two weeks, all swelling should be resolved, and the full cosmetic results of the treatment will be revealed.

 If you are unhappy with the results of your Juvederm procedure, massaging the product immediately after injection may disperse it, but not remove it.
 Hyaluronidase, or Vitrase, which dissolves hyaluronic acid fillers, is the antidote to Juvederm injections.
 Sun damage or sun exposure can thin the skin and may cause the results of your Juvederm injections to diminish more quickly.

 Juvederm and Restylane are both dermal fillers composed of hyaluronic acid.
 Both can be injected in similar areas of the face.
 There are several types of Juvederm and Restylane fillers within the umbrella of injectables, which vary in thickness and longevity.
-Juvederm tends to last a few months longer than Restylane with similar safety profiles and side effects.
-Both types of dermal fillers area compounded with lidocaine to make these injections more comfortable.
+Juvederm lasts a few months longer than Restylane, with similar safety profiles and side effects.
+Both types of dermal fillers are compounded with lidocaine to make these injections more comfortable.
 Some cosmetic dermatologists prefer one type of hyaluronic acid filler over another.

 Which is better, Juvederm or Restylane?

+The best dermal fillers are the ones selected for you by an expert injector, such as board-certified dermatologist Dr. Green.
 There is NO one best filler.
-Choosing the “best” filler all depends on a patient’s facial anatomy, the type of wrinkles which need treatment, and the “look” that someone wants.
-I often use a combination of products, including Juvederm and Restylane, in the same patient as well as Botox injections.
-Choosing a board certified dermatologist, like Dr. Michele Green, is paramount to having the best cosmetic results.
+Choosing the “best” filler all depends on a patient’s facial anatomy, the type of wrinkles that need treatment, and the “look” that someone wants.
+I often use a combination of products, including Juvederm and Restylane, in the same patient, as well as Botox injections.
+Choosing a board-certified dermatologist like Dr. Michele Green is paramount to having the best cosmetic results.

 Botox & Juvederm Voluma before and after

-Juvederm and Restylane are both hyaluronic acid fillers, and each has its own family of dermal fillers of different thicknesses.
-You can absolutely combine both fillers in different areas of the face for complementary results.
-In fact, Sculptra injections can also be used at the same time, to provide a deeper foundation, and increase the body’s production of collagen.
+Juvederm and Restylane are hyaluronic acid fillers, and each has its own family, with dermal fillers of different thicknesses.
+You can combine both fillers in other areas of the face for complementary results.
+Sculptra injections can also be used simultaneously to provide a deeper foundation and increase the body’s collagen production.

 Do you have to be 21 to have Juvederm lip fillers?

-Juvederm fillers are recommended for patients 21 year and older.
-There are younger patients who have Juvederm injections, particularly for lip enhancement.
+Juvederm fillers are recommended for patients 21 years and older.
+Some younger patients have Juvederm injections, particularly for lip enhancement.

 Is it safe to Exercise after Juvederm?